All Episodes

 I want you to get this off your chest.

-I worked for General Motors for Chrysler, and for Ford.
+I worked for General Motors, for Chrysler, and for Ford.

-And each one of those plants in the Cleveland area, there has been more wasted time by the employees there.
+And at each one of those plants in the Cleveland area, there has been more wasted time by the employees there.

-Friday they would pick up the production a little bit so they could work Saturday and Sunday, time and a half and double time.
+Friday, they would pick up the production a little bit so they could work Saturday and Sunday, time and a half and double time.

 I've seen them sit in cafeterias two, three hours at a time.

-They would break a piece of equipment, they Would go and just rest on their laurels until two or three hours later before somebody from maintenance would come and repair it.
+They would go and just rest on their laurels until two or three hours later before somebody from maintenance would come and repair it.

 I've seen it gone on over and over and over.

-On top of all their expensive benefits they get, the benefit package, they also get all these cars at disc discounted rates.
+On top of all their expensive benefits they get, the benefit package, they also get all these cars at discounted rates.

-Now I wonder if they didn't get those discounts.
+Now, I wonder if they didn't get those discounts.

 I wonder if they would be buying those cars.

-I gotta ask a question here, Jim.
+I got to ask a question here, Jim.

-Uh and I appreciate what you're saying.
+And I appreciate what you're saying.

-I've heard stories like this since I was old enough to hear stories about people uh sloughing off, people hiding in the factories, people not showing up for work, having friends punch him in, or however yeah, I've heard all those stories.
+Trust me when I tell you, being born and raised in the shadow of Detroit and the auto industry there in Monroe, Michigan, I've heard stories like this since I was old enough to hear stories about people sloughing off, people hiding in the factories, people not showing up for work, having friends punch them in or however.

-I've brought them up to Ron Gettelfinger, the president of the UAW said most of those stories are not true.
+I've brought them up to Ron Gettelfinger, the president of the UAW.

-But the fact of the matter is I've heard so many of them that many of them are true.
+But the fact of the matter is, I've heard so many of them that many of them are true.

 Did you work in those plants, Jim?